 Terms won’t be as attractive as a subsidized loan.
 Like a subsidized loan, the interest rate is fixed for the life of the loan, although rates change for new loans each year.

-The current interest rate for unsubsidized direct student loans is 4.45%.
+The interest rate for unsubsidized direct loans has increased to 4.53% for loans dispersed on or after July 1, 2019.
 No payments are due while your student is in school, and repayment begins after college ends.

 However, interest accrues while your student is in school.